Is It Worth Selling an Old iPhone 11 or 12? What to Know in 2026

 1. Budget Buyers in the U.S.

-Not everyone wants — or can afford — the latest $1,200 iPhone.
+Not everyone wants — or can afford — the latest flagship iPhone at full retail price.
 According to Pew Research, roughly 15% of American adults have household incomes under $30,000.
-For these consumers, a refurbished iPhone 12 at $200-250 is an excellent smartphone at a fraction of the new phone price.
+For these consumers, a refurbished iPhone 12 is an excellent smartphone at a fraction of the new phone price.
 These phones still receive iOS updates (iOS 18 supports iPhone 12 and later), have capable cameras, and run all modern apps.

 2. International Resale Markets

 In many countries — particularly in Africa, Southeast Asia, and Latin America — new iPhones cost significantly more than in the U.S. due to import taxes and currency differences.
-A new iPhone 17 might cost the equivalent of $1,500-2,000 in some markets.
-Used American iPhones, even older models, are in high demand because they offer the Apple experience at accessible prices.
+A new iPhone 17 in some international markets carries a notably higher price than in the U.S. Used American iPhones, even older models, are in high demand because they offer the Apple experience at accessible prices.
 GadgetRenu and other refurbishment companies serve as a pipeline, taking in used U.S. phones and channeling them to these markets.

 3. The Repair and Parts Market